PLKGIT/thehunt/README.md

 ### Project Assets

-**Application URL**
+#### Application URL
 [https://unlock-it.herokuapp.com/](https://unlock-it.herokuapp.com/)

-**Application File Structure**
+#### File Structure
+* TBD

 ## Development Details

 ### Requirements
-The project team must design and build a full-stack MERN application using the Model-View-Controller (MVC) paradigm.
-The application must use Node, Express, React, and MongoDB and be deployed to Heroku.
+The project team must design and build a full-stack application using the Model-View-Controller (MVC) paradigm.
+The application must use Node, Express, React, and a backend database and be deployed to Heroku.

 ### Development Team
 1. Sonal Bhoraniya